pingcap/docs-cn/tidb-configuration-file.md

 ### `txn-total-size-limit`

-- The size limit of a transaction.
+- The size limit of a single transaction in TiDB.
-- Default value: `104857600`
+- Default value: `104857600` (in bytes)
-- The total size of all key-value entries in bytes should be less than this value.
-Note that if the `binlog` is enabled, this value should be less than `104857600` (which means 100MB), because of the limitation of the binlog component.
-If `binlog` is not enabled, the maximum value of this configuration is `10737418240` (which means 10GB).
+- In a single transaction, the total size of key-value records cannot exceed this value.
+The maximum value of this parameter is `10737418240` (10 GB).
+Note that if you have used the binlog to serve the downstream consumer Kafka (such as the `arbiter` cluster), the value of this parameter must be no more than `1073741824` (1 GB).
+This is because 1 GB is the upper limit of a single message size that Kafka can process.
+Otherwise, an error is returned if this limit is exceeded.

 ### `tcp-keep-alive`